algorandfoundation/specs/dev/TEAL_opcodes.md

 - LogicSigVersion >= 5
 - Mode: Application

-`tx_begin` initializes Sender to the application address; Fee to the minimum allowable, taking into account MinTxnFee and credit from overpaying in earlier transactions; FirstValid/LastValid to the values in the top-level transaction, and all other fields to zero values.
+`itxn_begin` initializes Sender to the application address; Fee to the minimum allowable, taking into account MinTxnFee and credit from overpaying in earlier transactions; FirstValid/LastValid to the values in the top-level transaction, and all other fields to zero values.

-## tx_field f
+## itxn_field f

 - Opcode: 0xb2 {uint8 transaction field index}
 - Pops: *... stack*, any
 - Pushes: _None_
-- Set field F of the current inner transaction to X. Fail if X is the wrong type for F.
+- Set field F of the current inner transaction to X
 - LogicSigVersion >= 5
 - Mode: Application

-`tx_field` fails if X is of the wrong type for F, including a byte array of the wrong size for use as an address when F is an address field. `tx_field` also fails if X is an account or asset that does not appear in `txn.Accounts` or `txn.ForeignAssets` of the top-level transaction.
+`itxn_field` fails if X is of the wrong type for F, including a byte array of the wrong size for use as an address when F is an address field. `itxn_field` also fails if X is an account or asset that does not appear in `txn.Accounts` or `txn.ForeignAssets` of the top-level transaction.
 (Setting addresses in asset creation are exempted from this requirement.)

-## tx_submit
+## itxn_submit

 - Opcode: 0xb3
 - Pops: _None_
 - Pushes: _None_
 - Execute the current inner transaction.
-Fail if 16 inner transactions have already been executed, or if the transaction fails
+Fail if 16 inner transactions have already been executed, or if the transaction itself fails.
+- LogicSigVersion >= 5
+- Mode: Application

+## itxn f

+- Opcode: 0xb4 {uint8 transaction field index}
+- Pops: _None_
+- Pushes: any
+- push field F of the last inner transaction to stack
+- LogicSigVersion >= 5
+- Mode: Application

+## itxna f i

+- Opcode: 0xb5 {uint8 transaction field index} {uint8 transaction field array index}
+- Pops: _None_
+- Pushes: any
+- push Ith valoue of the array field F of the last inner transaction to stack
 - LogicSigVersion >= 5
 - Mode: Application